cartermjones/ecommerce-example/README.md

 As this is a mock-up, many things proper to an e-commerce platform have been omitted, but it could certainly be built out to be a functioning e-commerce site.

+The Project Report in this repository (co-authored by the repository owner and developer David Blackburn) gives more details about the process of developing this particular application.

 <b>The Home Page</b>

 ![Home Page](screenshots/homepage.png)